bAndie91/tools/descriptions.md

 | [lsata](user-tools/lsata) | List ATA devices on the system
 | [lsenv](user-tools/lsenv) | List environment variables of a process
 | [mail-extract-raw-headers](user-tools/mail-extract-raw-headers) | Get named headers from RFC822-format input.
+| [maskfiles](user-tools/maskfiles) | Lay over several text files on top of each other like transparency sheets for overhead projectors
 | [mime_extract](user-tools/mime_extract) | Extract parts from a MIME multipart file and save them into separate files
 | [mime-header-decode](user-tools/mime-header-decode) | Decode MIME-encoded stream on stdin line-by-line
 | [mkdeb](user-tools/mkdeb) | Create a Debian package (.deb)